skip to main content

 Texas' national rank in in mental health provider availability

-1. Estimate need and utilization patterns of pediatric mental health services
+1. Estimate need and utilization patterns of inpatient pediatric mental health services

 3. Gain insights from experts and successful programs in other states